gitkraken/gitkraken-client-docs/gitkraken-client/detached-head-state.md

 ### Keeping your commits

-If you hit that stride and create changes in the detached HEAD state that you’d ultimately like to keep, you can easily do so by right clicking on your checked out commit and selecting <kbd>Create branch here</kbd>.
+If you hit that stride and create changes in the detached HEAD state that you’d ultimately like to keep, you can easily do so by right clicking on your checked out commit and selecting <kbd><strong>Create branch here</strong></kbd>.

 <img src='/wp-content/uploads/create-branch.png' srcset='/wp-content/uploads/create-branch@2x.png 2x' class='img-bordered img-responsive center'>